 Ignoring seasonal patterns leads to fishless days when redfish behave predictably.
 Spring reds differ drastically from fall patterns.
 Summer fish seek shade and depth while winter schools gather in warm holes.
 Study seasonal movements in your area and adjust locations accordingly.

 Color selection errors often stem from overthinking rather than following basic principles.
-Clear water = natural colors.
-Dirty water = bright/dark colors.
-Overcast = bright colors.
-Sunny = natural colors.
+Clear water equals natural colors.
+Dirty water equals bright or dark colors.
+Overcast equals bright colors.
+Sunny equals natural colors.
 Start simple before experimenting with exotic patterns.

 Best Saltwater Fishing Lures for Redfish by Location